• 01284 247077

 Susan also joined the charity in 2017.
 Susan brings a wealth of experience with her to Our Special Friends.
 She is a trained accountant and offers invaluable support on the financial side from donations, book keeping and accounting through to payroll and expenses.

-Frances Roach
+Frances Day

-Frances Roach – Volunteer Support Manager
+Frances Day – Volunteer Support Manager

-Frances has recently joined the team having worked in a variety of roles in the third sector.
+Frances has worked in a variety of roles in the third sector.
 Following her graduation with a degree in Psychology from Sheffield, Frances began her working journey as an outreach worker at MIND Cambrideshire.
 It was here that Frances recognised the huge importance of supervision, and support, for those working at grass-roots level.
 Feeling the pressures of being on a zero-hour contract, Frances decided it was time to progress and joined a lively team at Action for Children.
 Here she began to develop her team management skills and was, after two years, offered an opportunity to manage and coordinate a very active youth provision with the YMCA.
 Frances supported a team of both paid staff and volunteers and enjoyed the opportunity to empower individuals to support those with vulnerabilities.
 When Covid arrived, the project’s funding was jeopardised and saw a very sad demise.
 It was time to move on and, seeing the opportunity to utilise and develop her skillset, as well as combine her love for amimals, Frances was delighted to join the Our Special Friends team.
 Frances believes that volunteers are an intrinsic cog in the OSF wheel and endeavours to support and empower them throughout their time with the team.

-Gemma Reid2
+Gemma Reid

 Gemma Reid – Animal Companionship Practitioner